Start planning your trip

 Getting around the gigantic Tokyo Station might be intimidating to travelers.
 The distances between platforms are quite long.
 Here are some tips to make your way safe and hassle-free in Tokyo Station.

 For first-time visitors, and even for international residents of Japan, the first confrontation with the gargantuan Tokyo Station can feel quite daunting.
-The station’s size is such that just walking from the shinkansen platform to the platform for the trains bound for Tokyo Disney Resort will take over twenty minutes.
+The station’s size is such that just walking from the Shinkansen platform to the platform for the trains bound for Tokyo Disney Resort can take as long as 20 minutes.